 Tim

-Berners-Lee, the London-born scientist who invented
+Berners-Lee, the London-born scientist who invented the World Wide

-the World Wide Web, was knighted by Queen Elizabeth II on Friday,
+Web, was knighted by Queen Elizabeth II on Friday, July 16, 2004.
+He received

-services to the development of the Internet through the invention
+the knighthood in recognition of his services to the development of the Internet

-Internet.
+on the Internet.
 The

-Queen made the 49-year-old scientist a knight commander, the second-highest
+Queen made the 49-year-old scientist a knight commander, the second-highest rank

 Dubbed

-the "Father of the Web", he came up with a system over
+the "Father of the Web", he came up with a system over 10 years ago

-10 years ago to organize, link and browse net pages.
+to organize, link and browse net pages.
 The

-famously modest man said he was "quite an ordinary person",
+famously modest man said he was "quite an ordinary person", and although

-and although it felt strange, he was "honored".
-Sir
+it felt strange, he was "honored".
+Sir Tim was recently reunited with

-web when he e-mailed 80 schools from the UN's summit on the information
+the machine he used to invent the web when he e-mailed 80 schools from the UN's

 The

-British scientist, who lives in the US, was told he was getting
+British scientist, who lives in the US, was told he was getting the unexpected

-the unexpected Knight Commander of the Order of the British Empire
+Knight Commander of the Order of the British Empire in the New Year honors list

-by e-mail.
-He said he never expected his invention would lead
+a few days ago - by telephone, not by e-mail.
+He said he never expected his invention

-to such an accolade.
+would lead to such an accolade.

 The

-physicist created his hypertext program, which was to revolutionize
+physicist created his hypertext program, which was to revolutionize the net, while

-the net, while he was at the particle physics institute, Cern,
+he was at the particle physics institute, Cern, in Geneva.
+The computer code he

-share research findings across a computer network.
-In the early
+came up with let scientists easily share research findings across a computer network.

-1990s, it was dubbed the "world wide web", and is still
+In the early 1990s, it was dubbed the "world wide web", and is still

 the basis of the net as we know it.